Skip to content

 American spirits company Bacardi, for its part, has taken a pledge to become completely plastic-free by 2030.
 In partnership with Danimer, the distiller unveiled a 100% biodegradable plastic bottle made from plant-based oils.
 It'll decompose within 18 months in compost, soil, or water, and it won't leave behind any harmful microplastics.

-Bacardi says the switch, beginning in 2023, will eliminate 80M plastic bottles from its production.
+Bacardi says the switch will eliminate 80M plastic bottles from its production.

-The Sneaker Industry Wants to Be More Sustainable
+The Sneaker Industry continues to get more Sustainable

 Understanding that producing the average sneaker creates a 30lb carbon footprint, global sporting retailer adidas and direct-to-consumer footwear brand Allbirds wanted to create a breath of fresh air, aiming for the "most sustainable shoe ever."